 - Profit to return a dividend to investors or an income to owners.

 - Certification testing: What you see is what you get.
 We have not done any kind certification testing to ensure that the devices meet any kind of standard.
 Although, read the blog in detail to understand

-- Website and shop costs: We have the website anyway, and as you can see I have not paid anyone to design a professional one.
+- Website and shop costs: I have the website space anyway, and as you can see I have not paid anyone to design a professional one.